-About Grandparent Connection: There are close to 1000 families in Glynn County in which the primary caregivers for the children are their grandparents.
+About Grandparent Connection: There are 2,500 or more families in Glynn County in which the primary caregivers for the children are their grandparents.
 For grandparents, raising children for the second time can be very challenging.
 It is an adjustment for the grandparents as well as the children and Grandparent Connection provides help to make the situation easier for all involved.
 The Grandparent Connection guides grandparents in raising children by helping to bridge generational gaps, meet the child’s physical and emotional needs, and locate financial and healthcare assistance.
 It is not limited to grandparents and is also available to help relative, or kinship, caregivers.
 Grandparent Connection advocates for these families through the school system and helps grandparents to find resources they might not be aware of that can be beneficial to their family.

 Parenting Classes: The Grandparent Connection, in collaboration with the Boys and Girls Club of Southeast Georgia, provides parenting classes for grandparents at local Boys and Girls Club facilities.
-The curriculum, “Parenting the Second Time Around”, is designed specifically for “grandfamilies”.
+The curriculum, “Parenting the Second Time Around”, is designed specifically for “grandfamilies.”
 These classes are designed to help grandparents understand the issues facing children today and help them identify their grandchildren’s emotional needs as well as their physical needs.
 The curriculum is divided into 8 modules addressing family dynamics, current methods to effectively discipline children, the legal concerns of relatives rising children, advocacy and connection with community programs.
 The Boys and Girls Club staff provides supervised programs for the grandchildren while the grandparents are in class.
 Upon competition of the classes, grandparents are encouraged to continue to support one another in the monthly peer support group meetings. the classes are offered a different Boys and Girls Club sites throughout the year.

 Support Groups: The Grandparent Connection holds monthly peer support group meetings on the third Tuesday of the month at the Terrell Thomas Boys and Girls Club Center in Brunswick.
 The group provides input as to the topics discuss at the peer support meetings.
 The Grandparent Connection works closely with the Health Department, Police, the County Extension Office, Legal and Financial Advisors, the YWCA, School Systems, and the Glynn Co.
 Recreation Department to provide grandparents with the vital information they need in raising their grandchildren.
 These groups give presentations and answer questions regarding any aspect of raising a child, including: